Ultimate post-merger integration checklist for HR managers and directors

 - Develop and execute a communication plan to explain the merger’s vision and goals to employees through different communication channels, ensuring inclusion and transparency.

-- Include leadership in modeling behaviors
+- Include leadership in modelling behaviours

 - Everyone should participate in integration activities, including leaders who can set a positive example for employees.